liadollison/Msc-DataSci-SQL-Python/README.md

 Includes all create and insert statements used to make our model as well as the required questions from the professor and the code used to answer them
 2. SQL II - Group 5 Assignment PDF

+PDF the data model explanation and snapshots of the Entity Relationship Diagram (ERD)
 3. SQL_Group_Assignment_Group 5

 ## SQL Project Description